Training Packages Queensland

 - You get free assistance with the paperwork from a special government funded agency;

-- You can employ direct or through a group training company; and
+- You can employ direct or through a group training organisation; and

-- You set your employees up for a career and not just a job.
+- You set your employees up for a career with you and not just a job.

 Australian Government incentives